wir3z/hubitat/owntracks-hubitat/README.md

 	- Sends back each user's thumbnail picture when the send their location report.
 ## Enable OwnTracks Recorder
 - The optional Owntracks recorder:  https://owntracks.org/booklet/clients/recorder/ can be installed for local tracking.
+- For the Recorder dashboard tiles and links to work outside the home network, the recorder must have a secure URL (https) and be secured with a public certificate.
 - HTTP URL of the OwnTracks Recorder will be in the format 'http://enter.your.recorder.ip:8083', assuming using the default port of 8083.
 - Follow the directions on the page 'Installing OwnTracks Recorder and Configuring User Card Instructions' to install OwnTrack Recorder and configure user cards.
 - When 'Enable location updates to be sent to the Recorder URL' is selected, incoming mobile locations are mirrored to the above URL.